sfeir-open-source/sfeir-school-terraform/steps/03b-interpolations-looping-and-conditions/README.md

 ### Objective

-Create a new workspace using `terraform workspace new module-3b`

 As a user, I would like to push 2 configurations files in cloud storage in order to create VMs using *startup-script-url*.

 Do it using :